 Exactly 10 years ago, January 7, 2010, I got my very first sale on Alamy, the largest stock photography agency in the world along with Getty Images.
 It was a photo I shot to a local farmer I met along with his yak on a remote mountain path in Tibet a few years earlier.

 A quick shot around midday in a clear day with a strong and horrible light.
 Nothing of special and neither nicely edited to tell the truth.
 Anyway, that photo was my first one to be sold by a stock agency and it was published on the Guardian newspaper.

-Microstock agencies became much stronger and they contributed to lower sale prices while, at the same time, famous leading international photo agencies like Corbis disappeared from the market or were purchased by others.
-On the other side, the offer of digital images by new photographers increased too much and this was another relevant contributing factor to lower prices generally.
+Microstock agencies became much stronger and they contributed to lower sale prices while.
+At the same time, famous leading international photo agencies like Corbis disappeared from the market or were purchased by others.
+On the other side, the offer of digital images by new photographers increased too much.
+This was another relevant contributing factor to lower prices generally.

-During all this time, anyway, all my hard efforts as travel photographer have been fully awarded with getting my photos published on front covers for famous magazines or tourist guides like National Geographic Traveller or Lonely Planet, calendars, books or travel brochures, but all the sincere happiness I felt when I discovered my first sale on Alamy right 10 years ago still remains my greatest emotion I got as travel stock photographer.
+During all this time, anyway, all my hard efforts as travel photographer have been fully awarded with getting my photos published on front covers for famous magazines or tourist guides like National Geographic Traveller or Lonely Planet, calendars, books or travel brochures.
+But, all the sincere happiness I felt when I discovered my first sale on Alamy right 10 years ago still remains my greatest emotion I got as travel stock photographer.